Skip to content

 perf: drop unused ORDER BY in old-user-record pruning queries#2302

-taddes wants to merge 2 commits into
+taddes merged 3 commits into

 masterfrom